jackobailey/britpol/README.md

 functions.
 The first dataset, `pollbase`, is a long-format version of Mark Pack’s dataset of historic British public opinion polls combined with more recent data from Wikipedia.
-The second, `pollbasepro`, provides 24,325 daily estimates of voting intention figures for each of Britain’s three largest parties from 26 May 1955 to 29 December 2021.
+The second, `pollbasepro`, provides 24,338 daily estimates of voting intention figures for each of Britain’s three largest parties from 26 May 1955 to 11 January 2022.

 To install the latest version of `{britpol}`, run the following code in `R`: